Need Help with Medicare Costs?

 Medicare also has two additional programs that can help with the Medicare Part B premium and the other costs that occur when you use Medicare to visit your doctor or have other medical care.
 If you qualify for these programs, you are automatically eligible for Extra Help's assistance with drug costs.

 The Medicare Savings Programs, like Extra Help, have income and resource guidelines.
-They are national programs, but are administered differently in each state.
-In Iowa, the program is run through the Department of Human Services (DHS) and are considered "limited Medicaid" programs.
+They are national programs but are administered differently in each state.
+In Iowa, the programs are run through the Department of Health and Human Services (HHS) and are considered "limited Medicaid" programs.
 Neither SLMB or QMB are currently subject to estate recovery, which makes them different from other Medicaid programs.
 Contact us to apply for these programs.

 Income and resources are counted similarly to Extra Help.
-However, DHS does count the value of life insurance and any prepaid burial contacts that are not irrevocable.
+However, HHS does count the value of life insurance and any prepaid burial contacts that are not irrevocable.

 SLMB - A Medicare Savings Program

 Medicare beneficiaries who qualify for SLMB will get help paying their Medicare Part B premiums.
-This limited Medicaid program has Iowa's Department of Human Services paying this premium to Social Security.
-In addition to having this premium paid, those who qualify for SLMB also qualify for the lower costs for Medicare Part D drug plan premiums, deductibles and drug copays.
+This limited Medicaid program has Iowa's Department of Health and Human Services paying this premium to Social Security.
+In addition to having this premium paid, those who qualify for SLMB also qualify for the lower costs for Medicare Part D drug plan premiums, deductibles, and drug copays.
+2023 income and resource limits are listed below.

 QMB - A Medicare Savings Program

 Medicare beneficiaries who qualify for QMB will get help paying their Medicare Part B premiums, their Medicare deductibles and copays.
-This limited Medicaid program has Iowa's Department of Human Services paying this premium to Social Security and when Medicare pays first, QMB covers the remaining Medicare approved amounts for hospitals, doctors, and other Medicare approved costs.
-In addition to having these savings, those who qualify for QMB also qualify for the lower costs for Medicare Part D drug plan premiums, deductibles and drug copays.
+This limited Medicaid program has Iowa's Department of Health and Human Services paying this premium to Social Security and when Medicare pays first, QMB covers the remaining Medicare-approved amounts for hospitals, doctors, and other Medicare-approved costs.
+In addition to having these savings, those who qualify for QMB also qualify for the lower costs for Medicare Part D drug plan premiums, deductibles, and drug copays.